UPDATED SINCE ORIGINAL POST TO INCLUDE NEW TIPS FOR THE SOUTHERN CALIFORNIA FIRES OF 2018.

 I have been treating multiple cases since last week of people being affected by the bad air quality because of the Southern California fires we're dealing with, with my patients' worsening of their allergies, asthma, and sinus congestions, eczema, chapped lips and dry skin.

-I'd like to share this link that was created by a fellow acupuncturist at Scarlett Sage during the Sonoma fires earlier this Fall.
+I'd like to share this link that was created by fellow herbologists at Scarlett Sage during the Sonoma fires earlier this Fall.
 It has a list of helpful herbs to drink as tea to protect the lungs and mucous membranes, as well as to help calm frayed nerves from the anxiety.
-My Sonoma friend who suffered through the fires found the link super helpful, she sai.
+My Sonoma friend who suffered through the fires found the link super helpful, she said.

-Some other tips to help ease respiratory distress:
+Some other tips to help ease respiratory distress and allergy symptoms:

 Use a humidifier during these dry nights, and it's an overall good idea to use one during the Fall and Winter season as the air naturally gets dry, and worsens due to heater use in the house.
 If the bad quality air is affecting your family strongly, also consider doing facials steams with eucalyptus essential oil to protect the sinuses and lungs.